FBGFarmslogo.jpg

 ½ teaspoon minced serrano chili

-1 large cantaloupe (about 3 pounds), peeled, seeded and cut into
+1 large cantaloupe (about 3 pounds), peeled, seeded, and cut into bite-sized chunks

 Instructions